George Morrison (artist)

-George Morrison (September 30, 1919 – April 17, 2000) was an Ojibwe landscape painter and sculptor from Minnesota.
+George Morrison (September 30, 1919 – April 17, 2000) was an Ojibwe abstract painter and sculptor from Minnesota.
 His Ojibwe name was Wah Wah Teh Go Nay Ga Bo (Standing In the Northern Lights).

-Morrison is associated with the individualist modern art movement of artists who wished to be known apart from contemporary movements or their backgrounds.
-He is well known for wood collage sculptures and for the landscape paintings he preferred.
+Morrison's work is associated with the Abstract Expressionist movement in the United States.

+Between the 1940s through the 1960s, he worked and exhibited alongside Willem de Kooning, Franz Kline, and Jackson Pollock, among other contemporary American artists in New York City.
+Between 1970 and 1983, Morrison taught studio art and Native American studies at the University of Minnesota.
+After retiring from teaching in 1983, he lived and worked at his home and studio in Grand Portage Indian Reservation by Lake Superior until his death in 2000.

+Much of Morrison's non-figurative painting reflects the artist's sustained interest in landscape influenced by Indigenous visual cultures.
+In 2020, he became the first Native American artist to be included in the New York School collection of the National Gallery of Art in Washington, D.C.

 Career

 Early life and education

 Morrison was a member of the Grand Portage Band of the Minnesota Chippewa Tribe.
 He was born in 1919 in Chippewa City, Cook County, Minnesota, near the Grand Portage Indian Reservation.

 Morrison was one of 12 children in a poor household.
-His father worked as a trapper and used his fluent knowledge of the Ojibwe language to interpret court proceedings.
-As a child, he spent months in a full body cast recovering from a surgery; it was during this period of recuperation that he began to draw.
+His father worked as a trapper and used his fluency in the Ojibwe language to interpret court proceedings.
+As a child, Morrison spent months in a full body cast recovering from a surgery.
+During this period of recuperation, he began to draw.

 Morrison briefly attended a Native American boarding school in Hayward, Wisconsin.
 Due to poor health, Morrison returned to Minnesota and attended a Native American sanatorium in Onigum, Minnesota and the Gillette State Hospital for Crippled Children in St. Paul.
-He attended Grand Marais High School, graduating in 1938, and then the Minnesota School of Art, now the Minneapolis College of Art and Design, graduating in 1943.
+He attended Grand Marais High School, graduating in 1938, and then the Minneapolis School of Art, now the Minneapolis College of Art and Design, graduating in 1943.

 Having been chosen to receive the Ethel Morrison Van Derlip Traveling Scholarship, Morrison studied at the Art Students League from 1943 to 1946 in New York City, where he became part of a circle of abstract expressionists and was exposed to artistic styles such as cubism and surrealism.

 In 1947, Morrison took a teaching position at the Cape Ann Art School; the following summer Morrison and Albert Kresch took over the school and renamed it the Rockport Art School.
 Morrison met his first wife, Ada Reed, in Provincetown, Massachusetts.
 The two were married in 1948.

 In 1952, after receiving a Fulbright scholarship, he studied in Paris at the Ecole des Beaux-Arts and Antibes, and at the University of Aix-Marseilles.
 In 1953, he was awarded a John Hay Whitney Fellowship and moved to Duluth, Minnesota.